Tag Archives: Peter Wyngarde

 To complicate matters, Miss Giddens sees sinister ghosts lurking around the property.
 The ghosts are former servants of the household, who have died, whom Miss Giddens has never met before.

-The Innocents, shot in black and white, a wise decision in my opinion, uses sound to its advantage and combined with the interesting camera angles and focus shots- mostly of the ghosts Miss Giddens sees, makes the film unique and downright scary.
+The Innocents, shot in black and white, uses sound to its advantage and combined with the interesting camera angles and focus shots- mostly of the ghosts Miss Giddens sees, makes the film unique and downright scary.

-As she begins by hearing strange voices, she becomes convinced that Miles and Flora are playing tricks on her, engaging in games.
+When she hears strange voices, she becomes convinced that Miles and Flora are playing tricks on her, engaging in games.
 The sounds of the whispers are quite haunting and do wonders for the effects and chill it will undoubtedly give the viewer as the film moves along.

-The question throughout the film is whether Miss Giddens is imagining the voices and visions, or if this is a true reality.
+The question is whether Miss Giddens is imagining the voices and visions or if this is a true reality.
 Could the children be sinister and be playing a vicious prank on her?
 Could Mrs. Grose be evil?

 Kerr, a treasured actress, plays the part with emotional facial expressions and true fear, so much so that she will win the audience over, as we side and empathize with her character.
 Still, is she a woman on the verge of a mental breakdown?
 Does she have past mental problems?